Georgia Identity Theft Laws

 Identity theft is a crime in which the perpetrator "uses" another person's identity (most commonly the victim's Social Security number, birth date and other personally identifying information) to open fraudulent accounts.
 Stealing someone's identity can be achieved by digging through their trash or by more high-tech methods.
 Georgia identity theft laws characterize the crime as a felony, punishable by one to 10 years in prison.

-The basic provisions of Georgia identity theft laws are listed in the table below.
+The basic provisions of Georgia identity theft laws are listed in the table below, while a more in-depth description follows.
 See FindLaw's Fraud and Financial Crimes section for more information about related crimes.

 |Code Section||Ga.
 Code Ann. §§16-9-120 (1998) et seq.|